Devvyonte/BSE_Template_Portfolio/index.md

 ## Next step
   My next step would be to edit and modify my code for efficiency and complication as it needed to be added on with other things and cleaned up a bit.
 I saw a previous example with the green and red text indicating whether someone was smiling or not which I thought was a great idea that I would like to try to implement in my way.
 Therefore I will also be working on floating text alongside fixing up the efficiency of my program so it will be more precise when it comes to displaying the correct output wanted.
 If I have time, I may dip into my third milestone which is adding a modification to my project to make it differ from others and to reduce the simplicity.

-# Starter Project

-<iframe width="560" height="315" src="https://www.youtube.com/embed/qjpavTqujpw?si=7UYwX531yStZ8S3u" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Summary
-  The starter project I chose was the BlueStamp Arduino Starter, which allows you to utilize and custom-build an Arduino.
-The Arduino can take both inputs in this case I chose a PIR sensor and an output which fed into my computer.
-To fully employ the Arduino, I sent the code to the module via the Arduino code editor which would be able to check whether the required input was given and display the respective text in my terminal.
-If the sensor identified motion, it would send inputs through the if statements I set up with an infinite loop to constantly check incoming data values and then display the result of motion detected in the console.
-If there was no more motion, it would check against the if statements to return with the statement of motion ending in the console.

-## Challenges
-  During this process, it was difficult to get the result I wanted to achieve.
-Though sometimes it would give me a result, it was far too delayed to be a compatible solution.
-Thus I tried to re-wire and re-attach new PIR sensors to attempt to get the Arduino to produce the result I wanted.
-After many trials of replacing my code, wires, and PIR sensor I found the solution to be a specific PIR sensor that would allow me to adjust the delay of refreshing inputs and the sensitivity of the sensor.
-This ultimately solved my problem and allowed me to produce a decent result although with minor delay.
-Learning how to work with the Arduino and how to solder was challenging, however, ultimately was worth the effort put in.

-## Next Step
-  My next step is to start working on my main project, Smile Recognition with OpenCV.
-I plan to install Raspbian (Raspberry Pi OS) and the respective software needed to start working on my code and testing of the code.

 ## Code for First Milestone
 ```python
 import cv2;
 from picamera2 import Picamera2;

 face_cascade = cv2.CascadeClassifier(cv2.data.haarcascades +'haarcascade_frontalface_default.xml')
 smile_cascade = cv2.CascadeClassifier(cv2.data.haarcascades +'haarcascade_smile.xml')

 picam2 = Picamera2()
 picam2.configure(picam2.create_preview_configuration(main={"format": 'XRGB8888', "size": (640, 480)}))